Marksman247/Marksman247/README.md

 </a>

-[Brief Introduction - Remove this afterwards]

 I'm new to the world of cybersecurity and excited to learn and grow in this ever-evolving field.

-## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With an IBM Cybersecurity Analyst certification and experience in sales, I'm eager to leverage my skills and transition into a Security Operations Center (SOC) role as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]